Surgery For Men

 Frequently Asked Questions

-Male hair loss is caused when a modified form of testosterone, the hormone dihydrotesterone (DHT) attacks hair follicles on the scalp.
-The hairs produced by the affected follicles become progressively smaller in diameter, shorter in length and lighter in colour until they eventually shrink completely and hair stops being produced.
+Male hair loss is often caused by a hormonal imbalance resulting from a modified form of testosterone, called Dihydrotestosterone (DHT) attacking the hair follicles on the scalp.
+The hairs produced by the affected follicles become progressively smaller in diameter, shorter in length and lighter in colour until they eventually shrink completely, and hair stops being produced.
+Usually, the follicles at the back and sides of a man’s head are able to fight against this attack meaning the hair in these areas is more likely to remain.
+This hormonal imbalance can be caused by genetics.

 Follicular Unit Extraction means the back of the head is shaved and then individual hairs are removed one by one.